Braces can help with smiling, speech, and enjoying food.

 How does getting braces early help your child?

 Early orthodontic treatments give kids’ dentists time to guide jaw growth.
 Proper jaw development, in turn, is essential for a healthy, functional bite.
 Having a correct bite then helps the permanent teeth grow in straight and strong.

 Interceptive treatment can also help lower the risk of trauma to teeth that protrude.
 Do note that dental trauma is quite common in children and adolescents.
 About one-third of children (including toddlers) sustain dental trauma at any given time.

 Getting braces put on earlier can also help keep more serious teeth and jaw alignment issues at bay.
-For example, an orthodontist can catch early signs of teeth overcrowding.
+For example, a dentist can catch early signs of teeth overcrowding.
 Early treatment can then give the dentist ways to create more room for permanent teeth to erupt.

 Early orthodontic treatments can also correct overbites, underbites, crossbites, and open bites.
 They straighten crooked teeth and may even help prevent problems like TMJ disorders.
 TMJ disorders are conditions of the jaw that affect up to 10 million patients in the US.

 Since the teeth, gums, and bones are still malleable, the treatment can get done faster.
 This then protects your little one from more invasive treatments in the future.

 There’s also the bonus of orthodontic treatment having a positive effect on appearance.
 Straight teeth create lovelier smiles.
 Moreover, properly aligned teeth are easier to clean, so they are less prone to tooth decay.

 All in all, an early orthodontic checkup lets you give your child more opportunities to smile.
 Interceptive treatment takes advantage of these opportunities.
 Together, they can help kids achieve optimal oral health in the long run.